Donations

 What does the US office of the Continuing Church of God spend money on?

-We ended the calendar year with an additional congregants in Africa, compared to the start of 2024–and that is consistent with prophecies such as Romans 11:25 (see also What About Romans 11:25 and the Full Number of the Gentiles?).
+We ended calendar year 2025 with additional congregations in South America and Africa, compared to the start of 2025–and that is consistent with prophecies such as Romans 11:25 (see also What About Romans 11:25 and the Full Number of the Gentiles?).
 We also had additional members in the United States.
 The CCOG remains the fastest growing x-WCG group in the 21st century, hence we do have the fruits of a prophet (cf. Matthew 7:16-20).

 Yes, our income goes to support the physically and spiritually poor as we work to fulfill Matthew 24:14, Romans 11:25, the Ezekiel warning, and Matthew 28:19-20.